pyconca/scripts/README.md

 ### Slide Generation Script

-The Slide Generation script takes certain JSON file with schedule and talk data, and creates PNG slides.
+The Slide Generation script pulls JSONs from the web API that have schedule and talk data, and creates PNG slides.
 The slides are used as intros to the YouTube videos of PyCon talks.